 Most young children require general anesthesia.
 Some older children and adults may also be able to tolerate the procedure with only local anesthetic.
 An incision is made on the ear drum and the fluid behind the ear drum in the middle ear space is suctioned out.
 The ear tube is then placed in the opening.
 Ear drops may be administered after the ear tube is placed and may be prescribed for a few days.
 The procedure usually lasts less than 15 minutes and patients recover very quickly.

-Sometimes the otolaryngologist will recommend removal of the adenoid tissue (lymph tissue located in the upper portion of the throat just behind the nose) when ear tubes are placed for persistent middle-ear fluid.
+Sometimes the ENT specialist will recommend removal of the adenoid tissue (lymph tissue located in the upper portion of the throat just behind the nose) when ear tubes are placed for persistent middle-ear fluid.
 This is often considered in children over the age of four, or when a repeat tube insertion is necessary.

 Adenoidectomy can also help address issues of chronic nasal obstruction, significant snoring, or incessant runny nose that happens even when the child doesn’t have a cold.
 Current research indicates that removing adenoid tissue at the same time as placement of ear tubes for persistent middle-ear fluid can reduce the risk of recurrent ear infections and the need for repeat surgery in children four years and older.